One thing I took for granted was being CEO of an app that was beloved

-In the old days, folks would criticize start-ups as “just a feature”.
-Oh Google/Salesforce/Microsoft will just build that.
+When SaaS started getting going, folks would criticize SaaS start-ups as “just a feature”.
+Oh, Google/Salesforce/Microsoft will just build that.
 Back in the day when the world was a desktop OS, there was a lot of truth to that.
 When the web became our OS, that started to fade.
 The explosion of mobile changed it up once again.

-The reality is, in SaaS, our #1 biggest player, Salesforce has built almost nothing that has displaced a lot of start-ups.
+Fast forward to today, in SaaS, our #1 biggest player, Salesforce is now doing $30 Billion in ARR … and it has built almost nothing that has displaced a lot of start-ups.
 And some of its most successful product expansion has come from acquisitions.
-And even with that, as hugely successful as Salesforce is … it hasn’t killed Marketo or Hubspot or Zendesk or Apttus or Slack or any of 1,000 other start-ups that it has added features and products to compete with.
+And even with that, as hugely successful as Salesforce is … it hasn’t killed HubSpot or Zendesk or ServiceNow or Slack (actually, it had to buy Slack for $27 Billion) or any of 1,000 other start-ups that it has added features and products to compete with.

 Ok, so probably you aren’t going to be killed by a Big SaaS Co copying your post-traction start-up.